+may be excluded from bothe practical activities.
 External Assessment Internal Assessment Weighting % The external HSC examination measures student in a range of syllabus outcomes.
-The external examination and its marking relate to by: Providing clear links to syllabus outcomes Enabling students to demonstrate the level achievement outlined in the performance be descriptions Applying marking guidelines based on criter relate to the quality of the response Aligning performance in the examination exit the standards established for the course. o the syllabus s of and eria that Skills in working scientifically Knowledge and understanding of cou Please Note: The maximum number of assessment tas (Year 11) or four (Year 12), each with a weig 40%.
-One task must focus on a depth s weighting of 30-40% sks is three ghting of 10- 60 40 100 COURSE FEE(S) Year 1 1 (Preliminary HSC) Excursion Year 12 (HSC) - Nil Nil
+The external examination and its marking relate to by: Providing clear links to syllabus outcomes Enabling students to demonstrate the lever achievement outlined in the performance to descriptions Applying marking guidelines based on critical relate to the quality of the response Aligning performance in the examination examinati o the syllabus Is of pand eria that Skills in working scientifically Knowledge and understanding of coursels.
+The maximum number of assessment tas (Year 11) or four (Year 12), each with a weig 40%.
+One task must focus on a depth strength weighting of 30-40%. ks is three 60 40 COURSE FEE(S) Year 11 (Preliminary HSC) Excursion Nil COURSE FEE(S) Year 12 (HSC) Nil